AI-VT/donkeycar_imitation_learning/README.md

 ![alt text](images/gym_donkeycar_simulation_path.png)

-**Also, ensure that the widget on the top left of the gym_donkeycar.ipynb file says donkey.
+**Also, ensure that the widget on the top right of the gym_donkeycar.ipynb file says donkey.
 When you first start the file, it will say select kernel.
 Click on that and select the donkey environment.**

 ![alt text](images/conda_environment.png)